 The cost of medications varies.
 We can help you lower the cost of almost all the first-line recommended treatments for ADHD in Canada, as per the Canadian ADHD Practice Guidelines.

 For people with private insurance, we can usually help you access medication for $0 to $10 per month.

 For people without private insurance, the cost is roughly $75 per month.

 How can Frida help me save money on medication?

-Your Frida care coordinator will help you find and access co-pay assistance programs developed by pharmaceutical manufacturers that help you save.
+If you're prescribed a branded medication (such as Concerta or Adderall), the Frida care team will help you find and access co-pay assistance programs from pharmaceutical manufacturers to help you save more.

 Which medications can Frida help lower the cost of?